Emily Carrington, LCSW

 Danielle Zelisko is a Licensed Clinical Social Worker with over 9 years of experience in mental health.
 She provides both individual and couples therapy.
 Danielle completed her undergraduate studies in Psychology at Sonoma State University and received her master’s degree in Clinical Social Work from The University of Texas in Austin.
 She completed her internships at Austin Lakes Outpatient and Waterloo Counseling Center in Austin, Texas.
 Danielle has worked in a variety of outpatient settings providing individual psychotherapy to adolescents, adults and geriatric clients.
 She has experience as a Behavioral Health Therapist at a Federally Qualified Health Center.
 Additionally, she served on an Assertive Community Treatment (ACT) team providing community-based services to adults with Schizophrenia and Bipolar Disorder.

 Danielle uses evidenced-based techniques to help clients empower themselves to identify and achieve their goals.
-Danielle integrates mindfulness-oriented Cognitive Behavioral Therapy, Solution-Focused Therapy, and Dialectical Behavioral Therapy skills to help clients lessen the impacts of negative thinking, trauma, depression, anxiety, and maladaptive behaviors.
+She integrates mindfulness-oriented Cognitive Behavioral Therapy, Solution-Focused Therapy, and Dialectical Behavioral Therapy skills to help clients lessen the impacts of negative thinking, trauma, depression, anxiety, and maladaptive behaviors.
 Upon request, Danielle has experience with incorporating resources from a variety of 12-step fellowships into sessions, including Co-Dependents Anonymous and Adult Children of Alcoholics and Dysfunctional Families (ACA).
 Danielle is passionate about working with women, LGBTQ-identified individuals, young adults, survivors of complex trauma, and anyone who is motivated to learn more about themselves and engage in the challenging, but rewarding work of healing.
 Additionally, Danielle is trained in the Gottman Method, an evidence-based approach to couples therapy.